 Though each of Saint Leo’s criminal justice programs is different, they all share certain characteristics in common.
 Each program requires students to complete a total of 36 credits, which include 9–12 credits of concentration courses.
 Though the programs do not require any in–person elements, students in each program must complete an applied project in the field as a capstone experience.
 Saint Leo offers its online programs asynchronously, to cater to working professionals in the criminal justice field who often work unconventional hours.
 For this reason, the amount of time it takes to complete these programs varies a fair amount.

 Saint Leo requires that applicants to the program submit proof of an undergraduate GPA of at least 3.0.
 Students who earned less than a 3.0 must submit a personal statement detailing why they believe they can maintain a GPA of 3.0 in an academically rigorous graduate program.
-Transfer students may apply up to 6 credits toward their online law enforcement degree at Saint Leo, provided they earned a grade of “B” or better.
-Saint Leo is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Transfer students may apply up to six credits toward their online law enforcement degree at Saint Leo, provided they earned a grade of “B” or better.

 Based out of East Lansing, Michigan State University is one of the Great Lake State’s two flagship universities.
 The school’s online department offers two distinct law enforcement master’s degrees: a master of science program in criminal justice and a master of science program in law enforcement intelligence and analysis.
 Both programs are offered entirely online, without any in–person requirements.